-There is no framework in Ireland to facilitate class actions.
-However, the Irish Commercial Court has applied scheduling measures to ensure consistency and efficiency in its handling of multiparty and multi-claim litigation, in particular, in financial services litigation.
-Frequently, the parties will apply a representative action approach, whereby a small selection of cases are tried together on the basis that it is likely the others will follow the judgment.
+There is no legislative framework, or formal procedure, in Ireland to facilitate class actions.
+However, multiparty litigation does occur and is often brought by way of 'representive action' and 'test cases'.
+The Irish Commercial Court has applied scheduling measures to ensure consistency and efficiency in its handling of multiparty litigation, in particular, in financial services litigation.
+Frequently, a small selection of cases are tried together on the basis that it is likely the others will follow the judgment.